tuxtof/labs/calm/k8s/calm_workshop_k8s.rst

 **Pods**

 A pod is a one or more containers that logically go together.
 Pods run on nodes.
 Pods run together as a logical unit.
 So they have the same shared content.
-They all share the share IP address but can reach other other via localhost.
-And they can share storage.
-But they do not need to all run on the same machine as containers can span more than one machine.
+They all share the same IP address, but can reach other Pods via localhost, as well as share storage.
+Pods don't need to all run on the same machine as containers can span more than one machine.
 One node can run multiple pods.

 Pods are cloud-aware.
 For example you could spin up two Nginx instances and assign them a public IP address on the Google